kubernetes/website/content/en/docs/reference/using-api/deprecation-policy.md

 ### Component config structures

-Component configs are versioned and managed just like REST resources.
+Component configs are versioned and managed similar to REST resources.

 ### Future work